4paradigm/OpenMLDB/docs/en/maintain/backup.md

 Command format: offlineendpoint endpoint

 endpoint is the endpoint of the failed node.
-This command will offline the node and perform the following operations on all shards under the node:
+This command will offline the node and perform the following operations on all partitions under the node:

-* If it is the master, execute the re-election of the master
+* If it is the leader, execute the re-election of the leader
-* If it is a slave, find the master and delete the current endpoint replica from the master
+* If it is a follower, find the leader and delete the current endpoint replica from the leader

 ```bash
 $ ./bin/openmldb --zk_cluster=172.27.128.31:8090,172.27.128.32:8090,172.27.128.33:8090 --zk_root_path=/openmldb_cluster --role=ns_client